-All cedar, noble fir, and hardwoods shall be reserved from cutting unless determined to be a safety hazard by STATE, except those within rights-of-way, skid trails and roads, skyline cable corridors, and landings.
+All cedars and hardwoods on the timber sale area shall be reserved from cutting unless determined to be a fire or safety hazard by STATE, except those within rights-of-way, skid trails and roads, skyline cable corridors, and landings.

-Trees within 25 feet horizontal distance of perennial Type N streams shown on Exhibit A.
+Trees within 25 feet horizontal distance of perennial Type N streams and within 25 feet horizontal distance of Type F streams shown on Exhibit A.